anupmajumder/Determination_of_Vitamin_C_Concentration/README.md

 # **Determination of Vitamin C Concentration Using NIR Spectroscopy and Chemometric Modeling**
+**This repository contains two source code files: one for Jupyter Notebook and the other for a Python script.
+You can visualize the output in real-time within the Jupyter Notebook environment or run it using the Python script.
+This repository also contains the dataset which I have used to determine Vitamin C Concentration.**

 ## **Project Overview**
 This project focuses on determining Vitamin C concentration using Near-Infrared (NIR) spectroscopy and chemometric modeling techniques.
 The goal is to analyze NIR spectral data and quantify Vitamin C concentration by applying chemometric methods.
 The script processes the spectral data to calculate and visualize the mean spectrum, and highlights key wavenumbers selected based on feature selection techniques.